CREward: A Type-Specific Creativity Reward Model: Conclusions

+Further, while our approach generalizes to some unseen scenarios (see Appendix \ref{sec:sup_general}), extending it to multi-object settings and noisy environments remains future work.

-Despite limitations, our work takes an initial step toward defining a measurable and interpretable framework for visual creativity by introducing a type-specific creativity metric grounded in human perception.
-To our knowledge, this is the first attempt to formalize creativity along geometry, material, and texture dimensions and to provide a practical reward model.
-We hope that this metric, even if imperfect, can serve as a useful starting point, offering a reference for evaluating creative generation and inspiring future research to refine, expand, and challenge how creativity is quantified.
+Despite limitations, our work takes an initial step toward a measurable, interpretable framework for visual creativity by introducing a type-specific metric grounded in human perception.
+To our knowledge, this is the first to formalize creativity along geometry, material, and texture and provide a practical reward model.
+We hope this imperfect metric serves as a useful starting point for evaluating creative generation and inspiring future work.